exuperian/RedPitayaTutorials/Tutorials/AXI_Introduction/README.md

 **High-level scripts in Bash, Python, MATLAB can communicate with the FPGA using monitor**

 - But don't be too blasé.
-The CPU algorithms also communicate with the FPGA through registers, so you might rip them up.
+The CPU algorithms also communicate with the FPGA through registers, so you might trip them up.

 ## Monitoring voltages with monitor